open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Squadrons
 =========

-A Tabletop Space Combat Game using the Cadence System
+Squadrons is a tabletop space combat Game using the Cadence System featuring fighter scale ships.

 Section 1 - Rules
 =================

 This game uses the Cadence Wargame System for it's core rules with the following additional rules.

+## Battlefield

+Squadrons is best played on a 3ft x 3ft or similar sized area.

 ## Ships